spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ```

 And voila, we've just implemented a query optimizer.
 It will fetch all issue
 owners with a single query.
+If we add an SQL parser into the mix, it should
+be possible to rewrite real SQL queries.

-We can do this on the client too, to build a single GraphQL query by aggregating
+We can do something similar on the client too with GraphQL queries by aggregating
 multiple individual queries.

-We can add support for iterators. which would let the optimization become deep:
+And if we can add support for iterators, the optimization become deep:
 we would be able to aggregate queries that are several layers within other
+generator functions,  In the above example, `getOwner()` could be another
+generatator which produces a query for the user as a first result.
+Our
+implementation of `parallel` will run all those getOwner() iterators and
+consolidate their first queries into a single query.
+All this is done without
-generator functions, without those functions knowing anything about it (thus,
-without breaking modularity).
+those functions knowing anything about it (thus, without breaking modularity).

-Finally we would also add support regular promises too making `Promise.all`
-obsolete.

 Async functions cant let us do any of this.
 All we get is a single execution
 engine that only knows how to await promises.
 To make matters worse, thanks